joedebiden/Telegram-scraper-adder-app/README.md

 # Telebox application

-Telebox (Telegram toolbox app) is an free application for managing Telegram accounts, scraping groups, and adding members, with a user-friendly graphical interface.
+Telebox (telegram scraper/adder) is an free application for managing Telegram accounts, scraping groups, and adding members, with a user-friendly graphical interface.
 This project uses `customtkinter` for the user interface and `telethon` for interaction with the Telegram API.

 ## Features